Anca6889/P5_openfoodfacts/README.md

 ## Requirements:

 To run OFF substitutes you need to install:

 Python 3.8 : https://www.python.org/downloads/
 Mysql https://www.mysql.com/fr/downloads/

-__YOU NEED TO HAVE A LOCAL DATABASE NAMED "db_p5" on your local Mysql server.__
+__YOU NEED TO HAVE A LOCAL DATABASE NAMED "db_p5" ON YOUR LOCAL MYSQL SERVER.__
+__You can run the sql script "db_p5.sql" to create the schema of it.__

 create virtual envirement using command (Windows Powershell):
 ``py -m venv venv``